Sage-Bionetworks-Workflows/nextflow-infra/README.md

 5. Log into Nextflow Tower using the [link](#access-nextflow-tower) at the top of this README and open your project workspace.
 If you were listed under `S3ReadWriteAccessArns`, then you'll be able to add pipelines to your workspace and launch them on your data.

 6. Acknowledge the following details:

+   - **Uploading Files:**  To upload files to your project bucket (_i.e._ `s3://<stack_name>-tower-bucket/`), you need to use the `bucket-owner-full-control` canned ACL.
+Otherwise, you will get `Access Denied` errors.
+Using the AWS CLI, this would look like:

+     ```console
+     # Make sure that you are logged in with the right account/role
+     # Compare the Arn with what's listed in `<stack_name>.yaml`
+     aws sts get-caller-identity

+     # Uploading a single file
+     aws s3 cp /path/to/file.txt s3://<stack_name>-tower-bucket/ --acl bucket-owner-full-control

+     # Uploading an entire folder
+     aws s3 cp /path/to/folder/ s3://<stack_name>-tower-bucket/ --acl bucket-owner-full-control --recursive

+     # Syncing between buckets
+     aws s3 sync s3://some-bucket/data/ s3://<stack_name>-tower-bucket/ --acl bucket-owner-full-control
+     ```

    - **Reference Files:** Sage Bionetworks has mirrored a subset of human and mouse reference files from the [nf-core iGenomes bucket](https://ewels.github.io/AWS-iGenomes/).
 These are found in the public `s3://sage-igenomes` S3 bucket, which **can only be accessed from the `us-east-1` region** (all other requests will be denied).
 If you're running nf-core pipelines, you should set the `--igenomes_base` parameter to `s3://sage-igenomes/igenomes`.